 When it comes to color and pattern it’s tough to pin down rules.
 This is where it’s really important to trust your instincts.
 However, if you’re really having trouble these two guidelines will help.

 60%—The amount of space your main color should cover (this is usually covered by the walls).
-Use two accent colours (15% each) to fill in most of the rest of the space and one more strong colour (10%) to add some excitement.
+Use two accent colors (15 percent each) to fill in most of the rest of the space and one more strong color (10 percent) to add some excitement.

 3—The ideal number of patterns to use in a room.
 Mix the scale using one large, one medium, and one small (or some other combination of the three).